flyboy1565/HomeSchool-Connections/README.md

 git clone https://github.com/flyboy1565/HomeSchool-Connections.git
 ```
 to pull down the repo.
 Once you have the package you'll want to get into the base directory then you can do the following.
-This has been written to allow you to use pip to install all the python related packages so you'll need to do this
+This has been written to allow you to use pip to install all the python related packages so you'll need to do this.
 *I highly recommend a virtual environment, either python3 -m venv or pyenv*
 ```
 pip install -r requirements.txt